Gokul-Raja84/Python-Portfolio/README.md

 These are the Python Projects, that I have created, learnt and worked on !

-Using these Python Programs, A Beginnercan learn through certain Python Concepts.
+Using these Python Programs, A Beginner can learn through certain Python Concepts.